 Diamox or acetazolamide is a drug that is sometimes prescribed to help high altitude sickness.
-Caution with this drug is advised because it is a sulfa drug, and more than one patient on several thyroid internet forums has reported extreme reactions to sulfa drugs.
+Caution is advised because this is a sulfa drug, and more than one patient on several thyroid internet forums has reported extreme reactions to sulfa drugs.
 I personally ended up at the ER in what seemed like anaphylactic shock when I was once prescribed a sulfa antibiotic.

 There are many beautiful cities, parks, and ski resorts at high altitudes that are worth living, working, and/or vacationing in.
 It would be a shame to exclude visiting these areas because of a medical condition that is mostly correctable.
-Since high altitudes are more difficult to tolerate when one is hypothyroid, one should certainly explore the possibility that they are undermedicated if they suffer from high altitude sickness, if they are indeed being dosed by TSH.
+Since high altitudes are more difficult to tolerate if someone is hypothyroid, they should certainly explore the possibility that they are undermedicated if they suffer from high altitude sickness, especially if TSH is used to determine their dose.
 Skiers may want to look into ski resorts with peak elevations below 8,000 feet.
 Here are a few reviews of lower elevation ski resorts.

 Getting your thyroid tested